UK market focus Research-led example Portfolio and accessibility

 Frequently asked questions

-What should a ux designer CV include?
+What should a UK UX designer CV include?
+Open

 Usually both.
-Mention the kind of design work you shipped, but also show the process, collaboration, or usability thinking that made the output credible.
+Mention the UX work you shipped, but also show the design systems, handover, or research thinking that made the output credible.

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.